LiYingWang/Manga/Manga-data-explore.md

 ## What are those top 100 Manga?

-We can see that there are many popular Manga in recent years after 2010 that shows the more recent Manga, the more popular.
-However, there are some Manga in top 5 in the earlier time, such as Fullmetal Alchemist, Berserk, and One piece, representing the classic ones, especially Fullmetal Alchemist, also one of my favorites.
+We can see that there are many popular Manga in the recent years after 2012, which shows that the newer the Manga, the more popular it is.
+However, three out of five of the top five Manga were released before 2002, such as Fullmetal Alchemist, Berserk, and One piece, representing the classic, especially Fullmetal Alchemist, also one of my favorites.

 ``` r
 # plot the top 50 Manga by year